 Last updated: March 2026

-If you need a certified translation for USCIS in 2026, the short answer is simple: Corpus Localization charges $19.99 per page.
+If you need a certified translation for USCIS in 2026, the short answer is simple: Corpus Localization charges 8¢ per word or $19.99 per page — whichever is lower.
 That is the real number most people want, and it is the number too many translation companies bury behind quote forms, minimum fees, or vague language about complexity.

 The better question is what you actually get for that price and when it is worth paying more somewhere else.
 In most immigration cases, the answer is that you do not need to pay more.
 You need a complete English translation, a proper certification statement, and a provider that understands the filing context.
 That is it.